 Rock Salt, Calcium Chloride and Urea: How to Mitigate Damage in the Carriage from These Common De-icers

-With snow and ice posing a perennial hazard to stations, de-icers are a necessity in keeping platforms and pavements safe.
+With snow and ice posing a perennial hazard to public areas, de-icers are a necessity in keeping roads and pavements safe.
 As commonly used de-icing substances, rock salt, calcium chloride and urea prills or pellets are all effective in combating wintery conditions.
-However, once brought into a train carriage, these de-icers can pose a real challenge to cleaners.
+However, these de-icers can pose a real challenge to cleaners.
 But with the right awareness, cleaning staff can help to protect and safeguard these surfaces from damage winter after winter and year after year.

 Rock Salt, Calcium Chloride and Urea: The Benefits and Risks of Common Deicers

 In the broadest chemical sense, salts are compounds composed of positively and negatively charged ions or atoms.
 Rock salt and calcium chloride – both of which are common types of deicer – can be described as types of salt.
-As the Rail Delivery Group (RDG) explains, rock salt – also known as sodium chloride and/or halite – is widely utilised within the rail industry.
-It is the naturally occurring form of sodium chloride (NaCl), a substance otherwise simply known as salt.
 According to the New Civil Engineer, “Salt will work at temperatures down to minus 8-10 degrees C…”.
-Though cost-effective and widely used in the rail industry, rock salt is ineffective at lower temperatures.
+Though cost-effective and widely used in several industries, rock salt is ineffective at lower temperatures.

 Finally, urea prill, a nitrogen-based aggregate commonly used as a fertiliser, is another type of deicing agent.
 As the name suggests, it is naturally found in urine and normally takes the form of small pellets known as prills.
 According to the West Virginia Department of Environmental Protection, urea is effective to just over minus three degrees Celsius.
 While not an effective de-icer at lower temperatures, urea is less corrosive than other de-icing salts.
 However, there are concerns about the damaging effects that urea runoff can have on aquatic ecosystems.